777uliahshafar/dotfiles/readme.md

 In order to work with vim, instal Coc-eslint in our vim `:CocInstall coc-eslint`.
 This must be done before run ESLint in any projects.

 2).
 Install npm prettier(not Coc-prettier) for get ESlint reporting about Prettier errors.
-In order to do that, install by run: `npm install -D prettier eslint-plugin-prettier eslint-config-prettier`.make sure the prettier is set in eslint conf(eslintrc) in PROJECT DIR not in homedir, put last line look like something like the following:
+In order to do that, install by run: `npm install -D prettier eslint-plugin-prettier eslint-config-prettier`.
+Make sure the prettier is set in eslint conf(eslintrc) in PROJECT DIR not in homedir, put last line look like something like the following:
 ```
 {
   “extends”: [